btzr-io/Villain/README.md

 A simple open source web-based reader with focus on usability and accesibility for:

+- Manga
 - Comic books
 - Graphic novels
 - Illustrated books

 ## How?
 It relays on modern web apis and frameworks like react, webworkers and webAssembly:

-- So dont expect it to work on a hot potato.
+- So dont expect it to work on a hot potato
-- Usage with modern browsers is recommended.
+- Usage with modern browsers is recommended

 You should be able to integrate `villain` in any modern website or react application.